Benefits of Water Conservation

-Our usable water supply is finite (we do not have an endless supply) which means that water conservation is not a job that is reserved solely for technicians, soil scientists, hydrologists, foresters, wildlife managers, plant scientists, city planners, park managers, farmers, ranchers, or mine owners—instead it is up to each and every one of us to save water.
+That means that water conservation is not a job that is reserved solely for technicians, soil scientists, hydrologists, foresters, wildlife managers, plant scientists, city planners, park managers, farmers, ranchers, or mine owners—instead it is up to each and every one of us to save water.

 Reasons to Conserve Water

 It Minimizes the Effects of Drought and Water Shortages.
 By reducing the amount of water we use and waste, we can better help against future drought years.
 Even though our need for fresh water sources is always increasing (because of population and industry growth), the supply we have stays constant.
 This is due to the fact that even though water eventually returns to Earth through the water cycle, it's not always returned to the same spot, or in the same quantity and quality.